mikemag/MonkeyCAM/README.md

 portion is slightly more general, but again is specialized to ski and snowboard manufacture.

+Here is an overview of what MonkeyCAM generates: https://rawgit.com/mikemag/MonkeyCAM/master/Sample-output/Sample-snowboard-overview.html

 MonkeyCAM is published on Github at https://github.com/mikemag/MonkeyCAM

 More information about ski and snowboard construction can be found at